Infant / Child Baptism & Dedication

 We see baptism of infants and young children as more than a dedication, but less than a declaration of salvation.
 Children baptized as an infant or young child are invited to participate in confirmation or other environments where they can make a personal decision to put their faith and trust in Jesus Christ.

-Children and infants are baptized by sprinkling in any of our weekend worship gatherings at our church in Lee’s Summit.
+Children and infants are baptized by sprinkling during our Saturday night service at our church in Lee’s Summit.
 To discuss infant or child baptism, please contact Family & Student Pastor, Matt Kelley.